a00908270/masterthesis/thesis.md

 ## Container Orchestration Technologies

 As every single microservice runs as a container, we need a tool to manage, organise and replace these containers.
 Services should also be able to talk to each other and to be restarted if they fail.
 Services under heavy load should be scaled for better performance.
 To deal with these challenges container orchestration technologies come into place.
-According to a study from 2017 published by Portworx, Kubernetes is the most frequently used container orchestration tool in organizations, followed by Docker Swarm and Amazon ECS. \cite{portworx-2017}
+According to a study from 2017 published by Portworx, Kubernetes is the most frequently used container orchestration tool in organizations, followed by Docker Swarm. \cite{portworx-2017}

 This section describes the architecture of the mentioned container orchestration technologies and compares them.